 I looked up at him, waiting to hear what was going on.
 Henry's face went slack.
 This was bad.

 "We're departing today," he said firmly to no one in particular.

 I reached out my hand for the telegram, and he handed it to me.
 I saw that it was from Uncle Cunningham.
 On the tear stained piece of paper were three sentences.
 'Come home now.
 Mr. Tanner was attacked.
 May not survive.
 Mr. C.'

+All the color drained from my face and my stomach contracted with dread.
+Not Mr. Tanner!
 I looked up at Mary and she started to sob again.
 For the first time in all the years we had been together, she threw herself into my arms and cried uncontrollably.
 I did my best to sooth her, but there wasn't much I could do.
 We needed to get her home to her husband and father now!
-I turned my head towards Malcolm and Pricilla, another maid, and said seriously, "Get us on the next train."
+I turned my head towards Malcolm and Pricilla, my lady's maid, and said seriously, "Get us on the next train."